sourcegraph/code-intel-extensions/extensions/typescript/README.md

 ### Using Kubernetes

-If you want to deploy the language server with Kubernetes, your deployment should look like this:
+To deploy the language server with Kubernetes, use a deployment like this:

 ```yaml
 apiVersion: apps/v1